 Try this first

 Get down to their level and make eye contact before speaking.
-Use their name first to capture attention ('Mia — shoes on, please').
+Use their name first to capture attention ("Mia — shoes on, please").
 Give one instruction at a time.
-Use 'first…then' language ('First shoes, then garden').
+NHS speech and language services advise parents to "get your child's attention before giving an instruction or asking a question.
+Use simple sentences.
+Break down instructions into smaller parts."
+Use "first… then" language ("First shoes, then garden").
 Wait 10 seconds after giving an instruction — processing takes longer than you'd expect.
-Turn requests into games ('Can you put your shoes on before I count to five?').
-Acknowledge what they're doing before redirecting ('You're building a big tower — AND it's time to wash hands').
+Turn requests into games ("Can you put your shoes on before I count to five?").
+Acknowledge what they're doing before redirecting ("You're building a big tower — and it's time to wash hands").
+Practise listening games like Simon Says — they directly build the attention muscle.

 Many toddler behaviour spikes come from hunger, tiredness, transitions, or a mismatch between big feelings and limited language.
 The goal is regulation first, teaching second.